bdeployteam/bdeploy/doc/retypeuser/power/product.md

 1. A human readable name of the **Application**.
 Will be displayed in the **Configure Application** pane, and is also used as _default_ name for any process _instantiated_ from this **Application**.
 2. The type of the application, may be `SERVER` or `CLIENT`. `SERVER` applications can be deployed to **Nodes** (including the **master**) and there be started as server processes. `CLIENT` applications in comparison cannot be deployed on a **Node**, but run on a client PC instead.
 3. The supported pooling type for server applications.
 Supported values are `GLOBAL`, `LOCAL` and `NONE`. `GLOBAL` means that the application is fully poolable and may be installed once (per application version) and used by multiple instance versions of multiple instances. `LOCAL` means that there is limited pooling support, and the application may only be re-used inside a single instance (by multiple instance versions of that instance, e.g. when changing only configuration). `NONE` means that there is no pooling support and the application will be installed freshly per instance version, even if just configuration values changed.
-This gives some control on how to deploy applications which write data into their installation directory at runtime - which should be avoided of course for better pool-ability.
+This gives some control over how to deploy applications which write data into their installation directory at runtime - which should of course be avoided for better pool-ability.
 This setting is currently ignored by the client application launcher.
 Client applications are always globally pooled.
 4. List of supported operating systems.
 This list is solely used to verify during import of the **Product**, that the **Application** actually supports the operating system under which it is listed in the `product-version.yaml`.
 5. Only relevant for `CLIENT` applications: The `branding` attribute controls the appearance of `CLIENT` type **Applications** when downloaded by the user.
 It can be used to specify an `icon` (used to decorate desktop links created by the _client installer_), and a `splash` screen.
 For the `splash`, you can fine tune the exact location used to display progress text and a progress bar while the application is downloaded to the client PC by the [Launcher CLI](/experts/cli/#launcher-cli).
 Paths are interpreted relative to the root folder of the **Application**.
 6. Only relevant for `SERVER` applications: Process control parameters allow to fine tune how `SERVER` type **Applications** are started and kept alive by **BDeploy**.
 For details, see the list of [processControl](#supported-processcontrol-attributes) attributes.
 7. A _startup probe_ can specify an HTTP Endpoint of type `PROBE_STARTUP` which is queried by **BDeploy** if specified until the endpoint returns a status code >= 200 and < 400.
 Once this happens, the _startup probe_ is considered to be successful and the **Process** state advances from _starting_ to _running_.
 The exact response reported by the **Process** is available from the **Process** details panels **Process Probes** section.
 8. A _liveness probe_ can specify an HTTP Endpoint of type `PROBE_ALIVE` along with an initial delay in seconds and an interval in which the probe is queried. **BDeploy** starts querying _liveness probes_ only after the application entered _running_ state.
 This happens either automatically when the process is started (if no _startup probe_ is configured), or once the existing _startup probe_ succeeded.
 The _liveness probe_ is queried every `periodSeconds` seconds, and the application is considered to be alive if the endpoint returns a status code >= 200 and < 400.
 If the probe fails, the **Process** status is updated to indicate the problem.
 The exact response reported by the **Process** is available from the **Process** details panels **Process Probes** section.
-9. Allowed Configuration Directories preset - only valid for `CLIENT` applications.
+9. Allowed configuration directories preset - only valid for `CLIENT` applications.
 These relative sub-directories of the configuration files directory tree will be made available to this application when run on a client PC.
 This can later also be configured per process using the [Allowable Configuration Directories](/user/instance/#allowable-configuration-directories) configuration.
 10. The start command of the **Application**.
 Contains the path to the _executable_ to launch, as well as all known and supported parameters.
 For details, see the full list of [parameter](#supported-parameters-attributes) attributes.
 To apply e.g. instance-specific values, [Variable Expansion](/power/variables/#variable-expansions) is a powerful tool.
 It can be used for the `launcherPath` and each parameter's `defaultValue`.
 In the Web UI it can be used for the parameter values.
 11. [Variable Expansion](/power/variables/#variable-expansions) can also be used to expand to [Instance Variables](/user/instance/#instance-variables) in default values.
-These instance variables are required to exist once this application is configured in an instance.
+These instance variables are required to exist once the application is configured in an instance.
 They can either be pre-provided using [Instance Templates](/user/instance/#instance-templates) or need to be manually created when required.
 12. A conditional parameter is a parameter with a condition on it.
-The condition always refers to another parameter on the same application.
+The condition always refers to another parameter of the same application.
 The parameter with the condition set will only be visible and configurable if the condition on the referenced parameter is met.
 13. A product can provide [parameter templates](#parameter-templateyaml) which can be re-used by referencing their ID inline in applications parameter definitions.
 All parameter definitions in the template will be inlined at the place the template is referenced.
-14. The optional stop command can be specified to provide a mechanism for clean application shutdown once **BDeploy** tries to stop a process.
+14. The optional stop command can be specified to provide a mechanism for a clean application shutdown once **BDeploy** tries to stop a process.
 This command may use [Variable Expansion](/power/variables/#variable-expansions) to access parameter values of the `startCommand` (e.g. configured 'stop port', etc.).
 It is **not** configurable through the Web UI though.
 All parameter values will have their (expanded) default values set when the command is run.
 If no `stopCommand` is specified, **BDeploy** will try to gracefully quit the process (i.e. `SIGTERM`).
 Both with and without `stopCommand`, **BDeploy** resorts to a `SIGKILL` after the [`gracePeriod`](#supported-parameters-attributes) has expired.
 15. Optional definition of provided endpoints.
 Currently only HTTP endpoints are supported.
 These endpoints can be configured on the application later, including additional information like authentication, certificates, etc. **BDeploy** can later on call these endpoints when instructed to do so by a third-party application.
 16. The ID of the endpoint can be used to call the endpoint remotely by tunneling through potentially multiple levels of **BDeploy** servers.
 17. [Variable Expansion](/power/variables/#variable-expansions) can be used on most of the endpoint properties.